LCTT/TranslateProject/sources/tech/20141030 8 Tips to Solve Linux and Unix Systems Hard Disk Problmes Like Disk Full Or Can't Write to the Disk.md

 [![](http://s0.cyberciti.org/uploads/cms/2014/10/linux-mdstat-output.jpg)][17]

-Fig. 04: Find the status of a Linux software raid command
+图 04: Find the status of a Linux software raid command

 You need to replace a failed hard drive.
 You must u remove the correct failed drive.
 In this example, I'm going to replace /dev/sdb (2nd hard drive of RAID 6).
 It is not necessary to take the storage offline to repair the RAID on Linux.
 This only works if your server support hot-swappable hard disk: